 The good news is there are best practices you can follow to help you assess your vendors’ security processes and their willingness to comply with your expectations.
 Here are six tips that can help guide your third-party risk strategy.

-- Ensure your vendors conduct regular security assessments
+- Ensure that your third-party vendor conduct regular security assessments

 Vendors must also regularly review the findings of risk assessments to determine the likelihood and impact of the risk that they identify, as well as remediate any deficiencies.